-Hot tubs combine heat therapy and hydrotherapy, both of which may help alleviate arthritis pain and loosen stiff joints.
+Hot tubs combine heat therapy and hydrotherapy.
+Many people may find these forms of therapy as an effective way to help alleviate arthritis pain and loosen stiff joints.

 A hot tub is a large tub of heated water that may also feature powerful jets to provide a massaging effect on the body.
 Some people use hot tubs for relaxation purposes, while others use them to improve health and well-being.

 This article explains how heat can help alleviate arthritis pain and describes some of the potential benefits of using a hot tub for arthritis.
 It also outlines some important risks and considerations when using a hot tub and lists some alternative forms of heat therapy.

 Heat therapy may help reduce arthritis pain and stiffness.
 Applying heat to the joints causes the blood vessels in and around the joints to dilate or widen, increasing the delivery of blood, oxygen, and nutrients to the area.
 This can help with: